Student Bill and Payment FAQs

 If your federal student loans do not appear as a credit on your bill, please make sure that you have completed all of the required financial aid steps.
 Outstanding financial aid steps can be viewed online through Fish 'R' Net.
 Your loans will not appear as a credit on your account until all of the necessary steps have been completed.

 Yes.
-Although we encourage you to check your SJFC email regularly, you can establish a secondary email for billing notifications.
+Although we encourage you to check your Fisher email regularly, you can establish a secondary email for billing notifications.
 To do this you will need to log into Fish 'R' Net, click on 'Payment and Billing Information,' click on 'FisherPay,' and then click on 'User Preferences.'
 Type your secondary email into the appropriate box and click 'save.'
-Whenever a new billing statement is available an email notification will be sent to both your primary and secondary email accounts.
+When a new billing statement is available, an email notification will be sent to both your primary and secondary email accounts.

 Yes.
 Students and authorized payers can sign up to receive a text message when a new billing statement is available.
 Our FisherPay Guide contains detailed instructions on how to sign up for text message alerts.

-Refunds are not available until after the semester begins, and are issued within 14 days of the date the actual credit balance was created on your student account.
 You will receive an email from Student Accounts when a refund has been processed for you.
 We strongly encourage the use of direct deposit for student refunds as it is the quickest, simplest, safest way for us to get your funds into your hands.
-The Student Refund Direct Deposit form can be completed electronically through Fish 'R' Net and can also be found on the Forms & Documents page.
+The Student Refund Direct Deposit form can be completed electronically through Fish 'R' Net and can also be found on the Documents and Forms page.

-Yes, you can transfer up to $800 of your anticipated credit balance to your Cardinal Cash Account to be used in the College bookstore approximately one week prior to the start of classes.
+You can transfer up to $800 of your anticipated credit balance to your Cardinal Cash Account to be used in the College bookstore approximately one week prior to the start of classes.
 Anticipated credit can be transferred by completing a Cardinal Cash Transfer Request form.
-These forms can be submitted electronically through Fish 'R' Net and are also available on the Forms & Documents page.
+These forms can be submitted electronically through Fish 'R' Net and are also available on the Documents and Forms page.
 Please see Cardinal Cash for more details.

 You need to notify the Financial Aid Office of any outside scholarships you are receiving before they will appear as a credit on your account.
 This can be done online through Fish 'R' Net, or by submitting a copy of the scholarship letter to the Financial Aid Office.

 You can have the portion of your tuition that your employer is paying deferred until the end of the semester by submitting a Payment/Reimbursement from Employer Plan (PREP) form.
-These forms are available on the Forms & Documents page, and at the Student Accounts window.
+These forms are available on the Documents and Forms page, and at the Student Accounts window on the second floor of Kearney Hall.
 Any portion of your balance that is not being covered by your employer must be paid by the due date on your bill.
 A new PREP form needs to be submitted each semester that you are receiving an employer reimbursement.